Bob-Harper/Halimedes/README.md

 ## Setup

 > *Documentation incoming.
-For now, assume there's blood, zip ties, and more Python modules than you'd expect.*
+For now, assume there's blood, zip ties, and more Python modules than you'd expect.* note to self:
+[✓] Pupil ranges must begin and end on clean 0.05 increments (e.g., 0.95 → 1.20)
+[✓] No floating point weirdness in configs — round to 2 decimals [✓] One source of truth: configs define the precompute boundaries [✓] Manual test scripts must match quantization rules (use round(..., 3))

 ## Philosophy